English Language and Literature

 In order to fulfill the basic requirements for the program, a student must:

-1. Complete twelve courses—six courses with at least one grade of Honors and a maximum of one grade of Pass by July 15 following the first year; at least twelve courses with grades of Honors in at least four of these courses and not more than one Pass by July 15 following the second year.
-One of these twelve courses must be The Teaching of English (ENGL 990).
+- Complete twelve courses—six courses with at least one grade of Honors and a maximum of one grade of Pass by July 15 following the first year; at least twelve courses with grades of Honors in at least four of these courses and not more than one Pass by July 15 following the second year.
+One of these twelve courses must be The Teaching of English (ENGL 9090).
 Courses selected must include one course in at least three out of four designated historical periods: medieval, early-modern, eighteenth- and/or nineteenth-century, twentieth- and/or twenty-first-century.
 Students are also encouraged to take at least one seminar that adds geographic, linguistic, cultural, and/or methodological breadth to their course of study.
+Two of these courses may be taken in other departments with the approval of the DGS.

 Upon completion of all predissertation requirements, including the prospectus, students are admitted to candidacy for the Ph.D.
 Admission to candidacy must take place by the end of the third year of study.